Fredensborg railway station

 Fredensborg station is a railway station serving the town of Fredensborg in North Zealand, Denmark.
+The station is located in the centre of the town, about 1 km southwest of Fredensborg Palace, the spring and autumn residence of the Danish royal family.

 The station is located on the Little North Line from Helsingør to Hillerød.
-The train services are currently operated by the railway company Lokaltog which runs frequent local train services between Helsingør station and Hillerød station.
+The train services are currently operated by the railway company Lokaltog, which runs frequent local train services between Helsingør station and Hillerød station.